 Off-Campus Crime

-When a WashU student is involved in an off-campus criminal or student conduct offense, WUPD may assist with the investigation in cooperation with local, state, or federal law enforcement.
+When a WashU student is involved in an off-campus criminal or student conduct offense, WashU PD may assist with the investigation in cooperation with local, state, or federal law enforcement.
 Local law enforcement agencies routinely work and communicate with campus officers on any serious incidents occurring on campus or in the immediate areas surrounding campus.
-Local municipal law enforcement agencies have primary jurisdiction in all areas off campus, including those areas off campus where student organizations recognized by the university may be located; however, WUPD and/or Protective Services can and do often respond to student-related incidents that occur in close proximity to campus.
+Local municipal law enforcement agencies have primary jurisdiction in all areas off campus, including those areas off campus where student organizations recognized by the university may be located; however, WashU PD and/or Protective Services can and do often respond to student-related incidents that occur in close proximity to campus.

-WUPD and Protective Services officers have direct radio communications with local police, fire, and ambulance services to facilitate rapid response in any emergency situation.
+WashU PD and Protective Services officers have direct radio communications with local police, fire, and ambulance services to facilitate rapid response in any emergency situation.
 The university monitors and documents these off-campus criminal activities by its students of which it becomes aware through local police or otherwise, including at off-campus locations of student organizations officially recognized by the university.

 Alcohol and Drug Abuse Policy and Education